-- a.
-Increasing the amount of supervision, either with the same or other supervisors, - b.
-Change in the format, emphasis, and/or focus of supervision - c.
-Recommending medical evaluation and/or personal therapy (a list of providers will be provided), - d.
-Reducing the intern's clinical or other workload, - e.
-Requiring contact with the university internship supervisor, and completion of any additional recommended tasks by that supervisor, - f.
+- 1. Increasing the amount of supervision, either with the same or other supervisors, - 2.
+Change in the format, emphasis, and/or focus of supervision. - 3.
+Recommending medical evaluation and/or personal therapy (a list of providers will be provided), - 4.
+Reducing the intern's clinical or other workload,

+- 5. Requiring contact with the university internship supervisor, and completion of any additional recommended tasks by that supervisor, - 6.
 Requiring specific academic coursework.

-The length of a remediation plan period will be determined by the training director and internship director in consultation with the Human Resources Department of the Pennyroyal Center and the executive director of the Pennyroyal Center.
-The termination of the remediation plan will be determined, after discussions with the intern, by the internship director and the executive director of Pennyroyal Center.
+The length of a remediation plan period will be determined by the training director and internship director in consultation with the Human Resources Department of the LifeSkills/Pennyroyal Center and the executive director of LifeSkills/Pennyroyal Center.
+The termination of the remediation plan will be determined, after discussions with the intern, by the internship director and the Human Resourcs Department, and if necessary and appropriate, the executive director of LifeSkills/Pennyroyal Center.

 Appeal of Remediation Plan.
-Interns may appeal the institution of a remediation plan, or any elements therein, with a written warning to the internship director and the executive director of the Pennyroyal Center, in writing.
+Appeal of Remediation Plan.
+Interns may appeal the institution of a remediation plan, or any elements therein, in writing, to the internship director and the executive director of LifeSkills/Pennyroyal Center.
 Interns may include letters or documents from their university internship director in the appeal.
 After review, the executive director will provide a written response, either confirming the institution of the remediation plan, or its specific elements, or directing the internship director to remove the remediation plan, or any of its specific elements, from the intern's evaluation file.
 The decision of the executive director is final and not subject to additional appeal.

 Dismissal from the Internship.
-Dismissal from WKPIC involves the permanent withdrawal of all agency responsibilities and privileges, and informing the intern's university training program that the intern will not complete the program.
-In the event of serious infractions as noted in the offset of this section, this solution may be used immediately.
-Otherwise, when specific interventions do not, after a reasonable time period, rectify the problem behavior or concerns and the intern seems unable or unwilling to alter her/his behavior, the training director and internship director will discuss with the university internship director and the executive director of the Pennyroyal Center and the director of Human Resources the need for termination from the training program and dismissal from temporary full time center employment.
-The training director and internship director will inform the intern in writing and will meet with the intern in conjunction with the executive director of the Pennyroyal Center and a representative(s) of Human Resources, to review the decision.
+Dismissal from the internship involves the permanent withdrawal of all agency responsibilities and privileges, and informing the intern's university training program that the intern will not complete the program.
+In the event of serious infractions as noted at the beginning of this section, this solution may be used immediately.
+Otherwise, when specific interventions do not, after a reasonable time period, rectify the problem behavior or concerns and the intern seems unable or unwilling to alter her/his behavior, the internship director will discuss with the university internship director and the executive director of LifeSkills/Pennyroyal Center and the director of Human Resources the need for termination from the training program and dismissal from temporary full time center employment.
+The internship director will inform the intern in writing and will meet with the intern in conjunction with the executive director of LifeSkills/Pennyroyal Center and a representative(s) of Human Resources, to review the decision.
 Dismissal decisions are not subject to appeal.

 Withdrawal with Voluntary Severance.
-If an intern is unable to complete the internship due to physical, mental or emotional illness, withdrawal from the internship can be arranged with consultation between the internship director and the university internship director, and voluntary severance from temporary full time employment with the Pennyroyal Center.
-At the discretion of the executive director of the Pennyroyal Center, Administrative Leave with or without pay may be granted in lieu of traditional 14-day notice.
+If an intern is unable to complete the internship due to physical, mental or emotional illness, or other personal situations not related to ongoing disciplinary action from the internship or academic program, withdrawal from the internship can be arranged with consultation between the internship director and the university internship director, and voluntary severance from temporary full time employment with LifeSkills/Pennyroyal Center.
+At the discretion of the executive director of LifeSkills/Pennyroyal Center, Administrative Leave with or without pay may be granted in lieu of traditional 14-day notice.
 Voluntary withdrawal with voluntary severance are not subject to appeal.